Christmas World

 Christmas Tree Recycling

 The Christmas party is over and all the guests have gone back to their homes.
-Now is the time for packing up all the decorations, including lights and ornaments.
-The most important question that comes to mind is regarding the Christmas tree and its removal.
-Whether to put it in the garage or throw it in the garbage bins?
-The best thing is to go in for recycling of the Christmas tree.
-Many cities and counties provide Christmas tree recycling services.
-However, if you don't have any such option, do not worry.
+It is time now for pulling down all the decorations, including lights and ornaments.
+But the hardest part of packing up the Christmas decorations is the Christmas tree, which you erected with so much effort.
+You are in a sort of dilemma, whether to put it in the garage or throw it in the garbage bins?
+Well, let us help you out of this.
+The best thing you can do is to go for recycling of the Christmas tree.
+Many cities and countries provide Christmas tree recycling services.
+However, if you don't have any such option available, do not worry.
 You can try recycling the Christmas tree on your own.
-Just follow any of the ideas and tips for Christmas tree disposal given below.
+Just follow any of the ideas and tips for Christmas tree disposal given below:

 • You can make a bird shelter out of your Christmas tree.
 Keep the Christmas tree in its stand and place it outdoor.
 The birds will get a safe haven, which will provide them protection from wind and cold.